HawkN113/HawkN.Iso.Countries/src/packages/Country.Reference.Iso3166.Generators/README.md

 - Open https://unstats.un.org/unsd/methodology/m49/overview/
 - Download a CSV file
 - Save data in the file ``Content\UNSD—Methodology.csv``
-- Use command from section <a id="how-use-sourceGenerato">How to use source generator</a>
+- Use command from section <a id="how-use-sourceGenerator">How to use source generator</a>